wpdk/wpdk/doc/wsl.md

 ## Git

 Git must be installed on the Windows host.
-This can be done using the Chocolatey package manager by running the following from an elevated command prompt:
+This can be done using the Chocolatey package manager by running the following from an elevated (Admin) command prompt on the Windows host:

 ~~~{.sh}
 curl -LJ -o %TEMP%\pkgdep.bat https://raw.githubusercontent.com/wpdk/wpdk/master/scripts/pkgdep.bat